sharadmv/beginner-hackjam/README.md

 The rest of the guide will assume some basic knowledge of the Python 2 language.
 Hopefully you've picked up some Python from 61A, but if you haven't, head over to the official Python [tutorial](http://docs.python.org/tutorial), which is pretty good!

 You need to install Python 2.7 to complete this hack.
 You can do that [here](http://www.python.org/download/releases/2.7/).
+If you have OSX, you already should have Python 2.7 installed.

 Step 2: Set up your environment
 ================================